johnjackoleary/cfi-commonplace-book/Lesson Plans/Mountain/M.1 Mountain Knowledge.md

 				1. [[50-70 Rule]]
 				2. Higher [[True Airspeed]] and [[GS]] on landing, same [[Indicated Airspeed]]
 			3. Climb performance degradation
-				1. May require circling to gain altitude
+				1. May require circling to gain altitude ([[shuttle climb]])
 				2. May not be able to out climb [[downdraft]] (best to push forward out of it, similar to ocean riptides)
-			4. Remember that Vx and Vy converge at higher altitudes ([[Vx vs Vy at Higher Altitudes.jpeg|image]])
 		2. Selecting an aircraft for the mission
+			1. Some experts recommend that 160 horsepower should be considered the absolute minimum for the airplane, especially when the pilot lacks significant mountain flying experience.
 		3. Weight & Balance considerations
 			1. 90% of [[MGW]] recommended
 			2. Impact of aft CG
 	3. Environment
 		1. Calculating [[Density Altitude]] and why it matters
+			1. Power and performance impacts
+				1. Power in normally aspirated engines decreases 3% for every 1000'^[From [[Mountain Flying]]]
+			2. Service ceiling consideration
+				1. Remember that Vx and Vy converge at higher altitudes ([[Vx vs Vy at Higher Altitudes.jpeg|image]])
 		2. Time of day
 			1. Often better in morning (cooler, less winds, less turbulent)
 			2. Many folks prefer not to fly after noon